CambridgeNuclear/SCONE/docs/Input Manual.rst

   - orientation: can be ``1`` or ``2``.
 Determines whether the first (1) or second (2) axis is perpendicular to the flat plane.

+* truncHexagon: hexagon oriented parallel to a given axis, truncated along that axis.
+Identical to the hexagon except it also takes a ``halfheight`` to set its finite extent in the dimension perpendicular to the hexagonal plane.

+  - origin: (x y z) position of the centre of the hexagon. [cm]
+  - halfwidth: centre-to-flat distance of the hexagon. [cm]
+  - halfheight: centre-to-top distance along the x, y, or z axis. [cm]
+  - orientation: can be ``1`` or ``2``.
+Determines whether the first (1) or second (2) axis is perpendicular to the flat plane.

 Cells
 #####